Paul-Anderson2/sqlalchemy-challenge/README.md

 The following sections outline the steps that you need to take to accomplish this task.

 Resources, like csv files and sql lite files are in the 'resources' folder.
-Code is in the folder named 'Surf's Up'
+Code is contained in two separate files  : climate_working.ipynb for the first part and app.py for the second part.